Report calls for stricter gun law enforcement to prevent domestic violence deaths

 The Maine Domestic Abuse Homicide Review Panel studied 22 deaths between 2014 and 2019, a portion of the total cases in that timeframe.
 Forty percent of the perpetrators used a firearm, which follows national and statewide trends.
 The panel's report included dozens of recommendations for policy changes to prevent future violence, including the creation of statewide policies for firearm relinquishment.

-"While there has been meaningful progress, while we have seen the Legislature do some important work, there is still work to be done," Attorney General Aaron Frey said Wednesday during a virtual news conference about the report by the Domestic Abuse Homicide Review Panel.
+"While there has been meaningful progress, while we have seen the Legislature do some important work, there is still work to be done," Attorney General Aaron Frey said Wednesday during a virtual news conference about the report.

-"The panel observed that in so many cases, family, friends, neighbors and coworkers were aware of domestic abuse occurring," said Francine Garland Stark, the executive director of the Maine Coalition to End Domestic Violence.
+"The panel observed that in so many cases, family, friends, neighbors and co-workers were aware of domestic abuse occurring," said Francine Garland Stark, executive director of the Maine Coalition to End Domestic Violence.
 "And many provided help, but others felt helpless to do anything."

 Also among the recommendations were echoes of past reports, including those related to firearms.
 The panel called for more consistent enforcement of firearms relinquishment orders that are granted with protection from abuse orders, as well as the development of statewide policies and procedures to make sure people who are prohibited from having firearms do not access them.
 For example, the panel suggested that when people are released from a correctional facility with the condition that they cannot use or possess firearms, the removal of any firearms should be documented.
 The report noted that the Maine Commission on Domestic and Sexual Abuse is working on that issue now.